VGE - Vertical Grading Editor

 Reference Point Position Sets the offset at which to calculate the Reference Point - elevation is then calculated from the sampled or design surface, based on selected toggle option Reference String Use the pick list to select the Reference String.
 Behaviour is as follows:

 - From Sampled Surfaces selected.
-This sets the new PI locations (by station/station) on the current string CL.
+This sets the new PVI locations (by station/station) on the current string CL.
 It would be usual to select the current design C.L. string.

 Only available if From Sampled Surfaces is selected.From Design Code Select a Code for from the Reference String to use for the offset location of the Reference Point.